 The SER performance of the two STBC approaches, described in Section III, over the 3GPP Veh-A channel model is shown in Fig. 3 for 16 QAM.
 The results show that both approaches have a similar performance but the computational complexity of Approach 1 is much higher than Approach 2.
 Moreover, a modified UFMC demodulator is needed if the STBC is applied on the data subcarriers (Approach 1).
+A FFT based receiver is the simplest option to apply STBC for UFMC.
+But it is also shown that TR-STC is a better solution when we employ a MF-, a ZF-, or a MMSE-based UFMC demodulator.

-The performance comparison of the STBCs for the UFMC, GFDM, and OFDM cases are shown in Fig. 4, for MF and ZF based receivers.
-Moreover, we present results for two different modulation orders, QPSK and 16 QAM, over the 3GPP Ped-A and Veh-A channel, as shown in Fig. 4a and Fig. 4b, respectively.
+The performance comparison of the STBCs for the UFMC, GFDM, FBMC and OFDM cases are shown in Fig. 5, for MF and ZF-based receivers.
+Moreover, we present results for two different modulation orders, QPSK and 16 QAM, over the 3GPP Ped-A and Veh-A channel, as shown in Fig. 5a and Fig. 5b, respectively.
 The results show that when we use a lower modulation order, the UFMC MF performance is equivalent to the ZF receiver.
 The GFDM ZF receiver outperforms all of the schemes even for a highly frequency selective channel (Veh-A).
 This is due to the fact that the symbols in GFDM are efficiently spread over time and frequency and the CP is utilized in a better way (over a data block, instead of just one symbol), whereas the GFDM MF receiver shows the worst performance because it cannot resolve the ISI.
 For the case of GFDM, an increase in the value of the pulse shaping filter's roll-off factor (α) results in a worse performance.
 We have, however, shown the results for the case of a small α , because in a practical system setup α should be chosen small to neglect the noise enhancement factor [4].
 The SER performance of UFMC is slightly better than OFDM since it normally does not use any CP.
 Furthermore, we can see that the performance of the UFMC MF receiver has slightly decreased when using the higher modulation order of 16 QAM.
+We have also applied the block Alamouti scheme for FBMC as described in [7], where the performance for OQPSK was shown.
+However, in this work we compared this performance with other schemes also for 16 OQAM.
+The result show that the proposed block wise Alamouti works for OOPSK, but its performance severely degrades for higher modulation order.
+Moreover, even for OOPSK its performance is worst than all other schemes due to the presence of self inter-symbol interference.
+Therefore some interference cancellation technique has to be additionally applied, for instance [11].